Summit Elevation (m): 2453

 Quick ‘n Dirty Rating: Class 2/3 – you fall, you sprain or possibly break something (east ridge route).

 Difficulty Notes: By “Kane standards”, this is a moderately difficult scramble with some route finding.
 Easiest route is via Association col on ascent or if just doing End, ascend and descend the east gully system which is moderate.
-NOTE: If doing the traverse via west slopes to Association Peak, there is a steep chimney to negotiate which is 4th class and *not* a “moderate scramble”.
+NOTE: If doing the traverse via west slopes to Association Peak, there is a steep chimney to negotiate which is low 4th class.

 Technical Rating: SC6; YDS (3rd)